fatihonay/Deep-Learning-Journey/docs/source/foundation_models/ShallowFBCSPNet.md

 - How to design architecture of the model to meet expectations?
 - Which training strategy should we use for such a model?

+As a computational neuroscienist, I always questioning the what exaclty deep learning models learn from data.
+This is important due to the two main reasons;

+- Knowing which features deep learning models learn allows us to create generalizable models independent from specific datasets.
+- Understanding the internal representations learned by deep models allows architectural and training design choices

+ We want to understand what features in the brain signal discriminate the investigated classes.